Foreign Humanitarian Assistance

-Humanitarian Assistance – Disaster Preparedness Program (HA-DPP)
+Humanitarian Assistance – Disaster Preparedness Program

-The HMA program relieves human suffering and the adverse effects of land mines and other explosive remnants of war on noncombatants, including ammunition stockpiles, while advancing the Theater Campaign Plan strategies and U.S. national security objectives.
-DOD supports foreign governments in detection, clearance, physical security, and stockpile management of landmines and other explosive remnants of war by executing a “Train-the-Trainer” programs of instruction designed to develop indigenous capabilities for a wide range of HMA activities including the furnishing of education, training, and technical assistance.
+The Humanitarian Mine Action (HMA) program relieves human suffering and the adverse effects of land mines and other explosive remnants of war on noncombatants - including ammunition stockpiles - while advancing theater campaign plan strategies and U.S. national security objectives.
+The Department of Defense supports foreign governments in detection, clearance, physical security, and stockpile management of landmines and other explosive remnants of war by executing cadre development programs designed to develop capabilities for a wide range of HMA activities including education, training, and technical assistance.